raycast/extensions/extensions/hubspot/README.md

   - `media_bridge.read`
   - `crm.objects.deals.read `

 Copy the AccessTokeny that is generated.
-This is your Hubspot accessToken.
+This is your HubSpot accessToken.

-In your extension's preferences, paste the accessToken under "Hubspot AccessToken".
+In your extension's preferences, paste the accessToken under "HubSpot AccessToken".

-Now you can use the accessToken to access the Hubspot API and integrate it with your extension.
+Now you can use the accessToken to access the HubSpot API and integrate it with your extension.

-### Refer Hubspot® for Acceptable Usage Policy
+### Refer HubSpot® for Acceptable Usage Policy

 https://legal.hubspot.com/acceptable-use